Forrest S. Mosten provides a range of Legal Services designed to settle your matter to best meet your needs in a cost effective manner:

 In addition to representing clients in the collaborative model, Mr. Mosten will never accept court engagements and will treat you and your spouse with dignity and respect.
 He is committed to reducing conflict and helping you and your spouse and your children get through the divorce and start rebuilding your lives.

-Mr. Mosten is recognized as a leading international authority on Collaborative Law.
-His new book, Collaborative Divorce Handbook is published by Jossey Bass.
+Mr. Mosten is recognized as a leading international authority on Collaborative Practice.
+His book, Collaborative Divorce Handbook is a leading treatise in the field and he has published many articles on this client service.
+Please click here.
 He has written articles on informed consent for clients that have been published in the Journal of Dispute Resolution in 2008 and has co-authored a major article on Screening Collaborative Law Cases with Professor John Lande that shall be published in the Ohio State Law School Journal in Dispute Resolution in 2010.
 Mr. Mosten is the Editor of the Special Issue on Collaborative Law to be published by the Family Court Review in 2011 and shall be a major presenter at the International Academy of Collaborative Professionals Forum in October 2009.

 Family Code, Section 2013 (Effective January 1, 2007)

 (a) If a written agreement is entered into by the parties, the parties may utilize a collaborative law process to resolve any matter governed by this code over which the court is granted jurisdiction.

 (b) "Collaborative law process" means the process in which the parties and any professionals engaged by the parties to assist them agree in writing to use their best efforts and to make a good faith attempt to resolve disputes related to the family law matters as referenced in subdivision (a) on an agreed basis without resorting to adversary judicial intervention.